Top UN court orders Israel to halt military operation in Rafah; Israel is unlikely to comply

-THE HAGUE, Netherlands (AP) — The top United Nations court opened a hearing Friday to rule on a request to order Israel to halt its military operation in Gaza and withdraw from the enclave.
-While Israel is unlikely to comply with any such order, it would heap more pressure on the increasingly isolated country.

-Criticism of Israel's conduct in the war in Gaza has been growing — even from its closest ally, the United States, which warned against an invasion of the southern city of Rafah, where hundreds of thousands of Palestinians have sought shelter from fighting elsewhere.
-And this week alone, three European countries announced they would recognize a Palestinian state, and the chief prosecutor for another U.N. court requested arrest warrants for Israeli leaders, along with Hamas officials.
+Criticism of Israel's conduct in the war in Gaza has been growing, particularly on operations in Rafah — and even from its closest ally, the United States.
+This week alone, three European countries announced they would recognize a Palestinian state, and the chief prosecutor for another U.N. court requested arrest warrants for Israeli leaders, along with Hamas officials.

 Israeli Prime Minister Benjamin Netanyahu is also under heavy pressure at home to end the war, which was triggered when Hamas-led militants stormed into Israel, killing 1,200 people, most civilians, and taking some 250 captive.
 Thousands of Israelis have joined weekly demonstrations calling on the government to reach a deal to bring the hostages home, fearing that time is running out.

-While the International Court of Justice has broad powers to order an end to the Israeli military campaign and any such ruling would be a blow to Israel's international standing, it does not have a police force to enforce its orders.
+While the ruling by the International Court of Justice is a blow to Israel's international standing, the court does not have a police force to enforce its orders.
 In another case on its docket, Russia has so far ignored a 2022 order by the court to halt its full-scale invasion of Ukraine.

-The court’s president, Nawaf Salam, opened Friday’s hearing, as a small group of pro-Palestinian protesters demonstrated outside.
+The court’s president, Nawaf Salam, read out the ruling, as a small group of pro-Palestinian protesters demonstrated outside.

+Fears about an operation in Rafah have “materialized,” the ruling said, and "the humanitarian situation is now to be characterized as disastrous.”

+The court also ordered Israel to keep the Rafah crossing into Egypt open “for unhindered provision at scale of urgently needed basic services and humanitarian assistance.”

+The court did not call for a full cease-fire throughout Gaza as South Africa, which brought the case, had requested at hearings last week.

-The cease-fire request is part of a case filed late last year by South Africa accusing Israel of committing genocide during its Gaza campaign.
+The cease-fire request is part of a case filed late last year, accusing Israel of committing genocide during its Gaza campaign.
 Israel vehemently denies the allegations.
 The case will take years to resolve, but South Africa wants interim orders to protect Palestinians while the legal wrangling continues.

+The court ruled Friday that Israel must ensure access for any fact-finding or investigative mission sent by the United Nations to investigate the genocide allegations.

 At public hearings last week at the International Court of Justice, South Africa's ambassador to the Netherlands, Vusimuzi Madonsela, urged the panel of 15 international judges to order Israel to "totally and unconditionally withdraw" from the Gaza Strip.